array-eu/deptree_presentation/PITCHME.md

 ---
 ### TODO

+- continuous integration in the build process;
+- enable implementation of company's internal OSS policies
+- modularity and independency from any specific tool
+-
+-
+- create an internal DB

 - automatic snapshot and copy of yocto build dir on FOSSology machine
 - automatic detection of static dependencies
 - license mapping at binary level (and not only at package level)